Oliasamoilenko/qa-automation-practice/README.md

 If tests fail, screenshots are uploaded as workflow artifacts.

 ## Additional Modern Tooling
+## Additional Modern Tooling

+This repository also includes a simple Playwright example to demonstrate exposure to a modern browser automation framework.

 This repository also includes a simple Playwright example to demonstrate exposure to a modern browser automation framework.